-The problem of conjunctive query rewriting for DLs has been considered by Rosati [15] for the $\mathcal{EL}$ family of languages [2], and by Calvanese et al. for the DL-Lite family of languages [6].
-The rewriting algorithm proposed by Calvanese et al., which we refer to as the CGLLR algorithm, takes as input a conjunctive query Q and a DL-LiteR TBox $\mathcal{T}$ and computes a union of conjunctive queries that is a rewriting of Q w.r.t. $\mathcal{T}$ .
-The CGLLR algorithm lies at the core of reasoners such as QUONTO and Owlgres.
+Query rewriting under DL constraints for conjunctive queries has been considered by Rosati [15] for the \mathcal{EL} family of languages [2], and by Calvanese et al. for the DL-Lite family of languages [6].
+The rewriting algorithm proposed by Calvanese et al., which we will refer to as the CGLLR algorithm, takes as input a conjunctive query Q and a DL-Lite_R TBox \mathcal{T} and computes a union of conjunctive queries that is a rewriting of Q w.r.t. \mathcal{T} .
+The CGLLR algorithm lies at the core of reasoners like QUONTO1 and Owlgres2.
 The aforementioned approaches are closely related; however, they have been developed for two different DL families.
-Motivated by the prospect of developing a unified algorithm, in our previous work [13] we described a novel rewriting algorithm for the DL $\mathcal{ELHI}$ [2].
-The algorithm takes as input a conjunctive query Q and an $\mathcal{ELHI}$ TBox T, and produces a rewriting Q' of Q w.r.t. $\mathcal{T}$ .
-A distinguishing feature of our algorithm is that it exhibits "pay-as-you-go" behavior: if $\mathcal{T}$ is in $\mathcal{ELHI}$ , $\mathcal{ELH}$ or $\mathcal{EL}$ , then Q' is a datalog query, as in [15]; if $\mathcal{T}$ is in DL-Lite+ [13], then Q' consists of a union of conjunctive queries and a linear datalog query; and, if $\mathcal{T}$ is in DL-LiteR or DL-Litecore, then Q' is a union of conjunctive queries, as in [6].
-Hence, our approach not only handles all the aforementioned sublanguages of $\mathcal{ELHI}$ , but it is worst-case optimal w.r.t. data complexity for all of them, which makes it a generalization and an extension of the approaches of [15] and [6].
+Motivated by the prospect of developing a unified algorithm, in our previous work [13] we described a novel rewriting algorithm for the DL \mathcal{ELHI} [2].
+The algorithm takes as input a conjunctive query Q and an \mathcal{ELHI} TBox \mathcal{T} , and produces a datalog query Q' that is a rewriting of Q w.r.t. \mathcal{T} .
+We have shown that our algorithm is worst-case optimal for various sublanguages of \mathcal{ELHI} : if \mathcal{T} is in \mathcal{ELHI} , \mathcal{ELH} or \mathcal{EL} , then Q' is a datalog query; if \mathcal{T} is in DL-Lite+ [13], then Q' consists of a union of conjunctive queries and a linear datalog query; and, if \mathcal{T} is in DL-Lite_R or DL-Lite{core}, then Q' is a union of conjunctive queries.
+Hence, our approach not only handles the aforementioned sublanguages of \mathcal{ELHI} , but it is worst-case optimal for all of them, which makes it a generalization and extension of the approaches of [6] and [15].

-Our algorithm and the CGLLR algorithm mainly differ in the way existential quantification is handled.
+An important difference between our algorithm and the CGLLR algorithm is the way in which existential quantification is handled.
 In our algorithm, functional terms are used to keep track of role successors.
-In contrast, the CGLLR algorithm deals with existential quantification by relying on a so-called reduction step.
-Moreover, unlike our algorithm, the CGLLR algorithm does not handle qualified existential quantification axioms natively; instead, a preliminary step is required where every such an axiom is replaced with a suitable encoding that introduces a fresh role.
-Our algorithm does not derive the queries produced by the reduction step and it handles qualified existential quantification natively; therefore, we conjecture that our algorithm will often produce smaller rewritings than the CGLLR algorithm.
+In contrast, the CGLLR algorithm deals with existential quantification by relying on a so-called reduction step, based on the standard notion of factoring [5].
+Since our algorithm does not need to derive the queries produced by the reduction step, we conjecture that it will often produce smaller rewritings than the CGLLR algorithm.
+To test our conjecture we implemented both algorithms in their original form-that is, we did not implement any optimization to reduce the size of the rewritings, such as query containment [1], or forward/backward subsumption [5].
+We then compared the two implementations using a benchmark suite containing different DL-Lite_R ontologies with TBoxes of varying complexity, and a set of test queries derived from applications that use these ontologies.

-In order to gather empirical evidence to support our conjecture, we implemented both algorithms in their original form-that is, we did not implement any optimization to reduce the size of the rewritings.
-We then compared the two implementations using a benchmark suite containing different DL-LiteR ontologies with TBoxes of varying complexity, and a set of test queries derived from applications that use these ontologies.
-Our results clearly indicate that the reduction step of the CGLLR algorithm can lead to a significant increase in the size of the rewritings.
+Our results provide insight into the strengths and weaknesses of the two approaches.
+They clearly indicate that the reduction step of the CGLLR algorithm can lead to a significant increase in the size of rewritings.
 The implementation of our algorithm-called REQUIEM (REsolution-based QUery rewrIting for Expressive Models)-not only produced significantly smaller rewritings, but was also significantly faster in most cases.
-Finally, in order to determine the level of redundancy in the rewritings produced by our algorithm, we implemented an optimized version of REQUIEM, called REQUIEM-Full, that uses forward subsumption [5] and performs an a posteriori query subsumption check on the rewritings.
-REQUIEM produced the same rewritings as REQUIEM-full for 63% of the queries.
-Therefore, our empirical evaluation suggests that REQUIEM alone can be effectively used in practice in various scenarios.

-http://www.dis.uniroma1.it/~quonto/

-http://pellet.owldl.com/owlgres/